 Digital transparency strengthens our cultural heritage.
 Open Culture Data increases visibility of culture from institutions such as galleries, libraries, archives and museums, archaeological depots and public broadcasters.
-Everybody be able to access and where possible be allowed to re-use cultural object, collections and other cultural information.
+Everybody should be able to access and where possible be allowed to reuse cultural objects, collections and other cultural information.

 Digital collections, consisting of images, video, audio, scanned documents and even 3D models can be published on the internet together with their descriptions (metadata).
 Other data like locations, expositions, theater shows, prices and opening hours open cultural activities for both new local audiences and tourists.